 Posted on December 20, 2015 by limpidus

-We have reached the 92% mark in collecting the names of recruits for the class of 2020, with 79 names in our database (last updated on Sept.
+We have likely collected most of the names of recruits for the class of 2020, with 78 names in our database (last updated on Sept.
 1, 2016, with 1 Amherst deletion and 1 Amherst addition).
 You can go here to submit the names and other information about incoming recruits.
-We are nearing the end in terms of data collection for incoming recruits (there may be an additional name or two when the rosters are posted), with the biggest surprise being the strong representation of the British Columbia Hockey League (BCHL) products in the class of 2020 (6 incoming players played in the BHCL).
-Several NESCACs look to have strong incoming classes, with final rankings not to be established until we have more complete data.
+We have reached the end in terms of data collection for incoming recruits (there may be an additional name or two when the rosters are posted), with the biggest surprise being the strong representation of the British Columbia Hockey League (BCHL) products in the class of 2020 (6 incoming players played in the BHCL).
+Several NESCACs look to have strong incoming classes.
 As always, we are most grateful for the cooperation and assistance we receive from so many, whether it is parents, other relatives, teammates, coaches, or others, in compiling this list.

 Filed under: recruiting | Leave a comment »